Famous Croatian produce and where it comes from

 Harvesting: White truffles from September to January, black truffles throughout the year

 Istarski tartufi grow under the ground on the roots of hrast (oak), vrba (willow) and topola (poplar) trees.
-Trained dogs are used to find them.
+Trained dogs are used to finding them.
 Romans used them as an aphrodisiac and as a medicine.
-They are usually prepared with pasta, but also are included in risotto, omelettes and in meat dishes.
-There is also a sweet Istrian dessert Motovun u magli made of black truffles, egg yolk and cream.
+They are usually prepared with pasta, but also are included in risotto, omelets, and meat dishes.
+There is also a sweet Istrian dessert Motovun u magli (Motovun in the fog) made of black truffles, egg yolk, and cream.

 If you wish to go full truffle while in northern Istria, make a booking at Konoba Stari Podrum.
 It’ll be the best decision you ever make.